HeapsOfRam/GAMENet/pyhealth/README.md

  - `-e`, `--epochs`: number of epochs to run training for (for both baseline and GAMENet models).
 The default is `20`
  - `-d`, `--decay-weight`: sets the decay weight for training (for both baseline and GAMENet models).
 The default is `1e-5`
  - `-l`, `--learning-rate`: sets the learning rate for training (for both baseline and GAMENet models).
 The default is `1e-3`
  - `-t`, `--task`: adds a task to the list of tasks to be valuated (for both baseline and GAMENet models).
-This primarily focuses around data preparation tasks.
+This changes the data preparation as well as some of the models run.
 Right now, just three tasks are allowed: `"drug_recommendation"`, `"no_hist"`, and `"no_proc"`. `"no_hist"` prepares the data without accounting for the patient's history, `"no_proc"` prepares the data (and the models) without accounting for any procedure codes, and `"drug_recommendation"` is the default pyhealth-provided task. `"no_hist"` and `"no_proc"` are currently only supported for MIMIC4 data.
 This argument can be passed multiple times, with different tasks as input
  - `-a`, `--all-tasks`: passing this argument will run all of the available tasks for the given dataset (either MIMIC3 or MIMIC4).
 This argument supersedes the `-t` argument
  - `--dev`: whether to read the MIMIC data in "dev" mode.
 This reads only in samples of the MIMIC data, making evaluation much quicker -- however, the results will not be quite as accurate

 All of these flags have default values and do not have to be manually provided.

+### Ablations

+There were two ablations that I focused on for this work.

+#### History Ablation

+For this ablation, I omitted patient history information in the data preparation step.
+The RETAIN model was able to handle this data as is.
+For GAMENet, I needed to do make some modifications.
+I removed the Dynamic Memory component from the architecture to make this ablation work properly.
+This ablation can be run with the `"no_hist"` task, which includes both the data preparation differences as well as the model differences.

+#### Procedure Ablation

+For this ablation, I omitted patient procedure information in the data preparation step.
+I needed to also remove the reference to this as a feature when building the RETAIN model.
+In GAMENet, I removed the Gated Recurrent Unit (GRU) corresponding to the procedure information, and modified the `forward` function to not expect procedure information.
+I also had to remove the processing related to procedures in the architecture.
+This ablation can be run with the `"no_proc"` task, which includes both the data preparation differences as well as the model differences.

 ### EDA Notebook